Tomires/thesis/testing.md

 ### Game design issues

 - The game would benefit from having AoE spells with diagonal targets.
-In the current state, the player sometimes have no choice but to end the turn without attacking.
+In the current state, the player sometimes has no choice but to end the turn without attacking.
 - The damage output of more expensive spells should be increased in order to motivate the player to use them more often.

 ### User experience